It has long been documented that stress weakens the immune system and can make us ill. Now researchers think it has a major impact on our DNA.

 - Around 43% of adults suffer with the adverse health effects brought about by stress;

-- Stress is linked to accidents; lung ailments; heart disease; cirrhosis of the liver, suicide and mental illness;
+- Stress can be linked to accidents, lung ailments, heart disease, cirrhosis of the liver, mental illness and suicide;

-- Between 75 to 90% percent of doctors’ visits are made because of stress related complaints and ailments.
+- Between 75 to 90% of doctors’ visits are due to stress related illness.